 A successful POST request to the edit URL of a collection property adds an item to the collection.
 The body of the request MUST be a single item to be added to the collection.
-If the collection is ordered, the item is added to the end of the collection, and \$index MAY be used to specify a zero-based ordinal position to insert the new value, with a negative value indicating an ordinal position from the end of the collection.
+If the collection is ordered, the item is added to the end of the collection, and if the collection supports positional insert \$index MAY be used to specify the insert position.